onap/policy-parent/docs/development/devtools/devtools.rst

 Generating Swagger Documentation
 ********************************
 The `Policy Parent Integration POM <https://github.com/onap/policy-parent/blob/master/integration/pom.xml>`_ contains a *generateSwaggerDocs* profile.
-This profile can be activated on any module that has a Swagger endopint.
+This profile can be activated on any module that has a Swagger endpoint.
 When active, this profile creates a tarball in Nexus with the name
 *<project-artifactId>-swagger-docs.tar.gz*.
-The tarball contains the fillowing files:
+The tarball contains the following files:

 .. code-block:: bash